River bank failure

-River bank failure can be caused when the gravitational forces acting on a bank exceed the forces which hold the sediment together.
+A river bank failure is a sudden mass wasting off the bank of a stream, which can be caused when the gravitational forces acting on the bankside rocks and soils exceed the adhesive and cohesive forces that hold them together.
 Failure depends on sediment type, layering, and moisture content.

-All river banks experience erosion, but failure is dependent on the location and the rate at which erosion is occurring.

-River bank failure may be caused by house placement, water saturation, weight on the river bank, vegetation, and/or tectonic activity.
-When structures are built too close to the bank of the river, their weight may exceed the weight which the bank can hold and cause slumping, or accelerate slumping that may already be active.
+All rivers and creeks experience bank erosion due to constant friction, shearing and solvation between the water current and the pedosphere contacting the streamflow, but a catastrophic failure of the bankside is dependent on the location, the surrounding conditions and the rate at which such erosion is occurring.
+Bank erosion is accelerated by higher discharge (e.g. due to floods) which increases both the flow rate and the water level (which increases the contact area between water and soil); by helicoidal flow upon the outside of a riverbend (which corrade it into a steep or concave cut bank); and by downcutting of riparian surface runoff rills/gullies (which fragmentate the bankside into mechanically separate segments), all of which compromise the overall structural integrity of the bank over time.
+River bank failures can also be catalyzed by additional weight upon the bank (e.g. landslides towards the bank, parking of vehicles, or even just people standing at the edge), downpours and soil saturation (which destabilizes the soil), undermining of the bankside by groundwater flow, burrows and artificial boring/piling, vegetation changes (which alters the anti-erosion properties of the rhizosphere) and sudden, repeated shocks (e.g. earthquakes) and/or tectonic activity.
+When man-made structures such as houses, bridge pillars and even roads are built too close to the bank of the river, their weight may also exceed the structural load the bank can hold at one time (either due to an increase in load, or due to decreased strength of the subgrade under the foundation) and cause slumping, or accelerate slumping that may already be active.

 Adding to these stresses can be increased saturation caused by irrigation and septics, which reduce the soil's strength.
 While deep rooted vegetation can increase the strength of river banks, replacement with grass and shallower rooted vegetation can actually weaken the soil.
 Presence of lawns and concrete driveways concentrates runoff onto the riverbank, weakening it further.
 Foundations and structures further increase stress.

 Although each mode of failure is clearly defined, investigation into soil types, bank composition, and environment must be clearly defined in order to establish the mode of failure, of which multiple types may be present on the same area at different times.
 Once failure has been classified, steps may be taken in order to prevent further erosion.
 If tectonic failure is at fault, research into its effects may aid in the understanding of alluvial systems and their responses to different stresses.